 Things are changing fast and it’s hard to keep up.
 Hotel techs raise the bar in terms of the guest’s expectations, and players like Airbnb have messed up the travel industry.
 Too much is going on and it’s hard to know where hotels should bet their money on.

 Add to this scenario, this year’s COVID-19 pandemic.
-This health and financial crises have accelerated the movement towards hotel techs.
+This health and financial crisis has accelerated the movement towards hotel techs.
 Most of the hotels around the world had to downsize while keeping hotel operations running.
-Plus, with the risk of contamination, guests are now requiring contactless experience in processes that can be automated, like check-in, check out or concierge service, for example.
+Plus, with the risk of contamination, guests are now requiring contactless experience in processes that can be automated, like check-in, check out, or concierge service, for example.